Avogadro/manual/4-tools/1-draw-tool.md

 ## 8.

-For example, to create carbon dioxide, the general structure ("O-C-O") needs to be drawn, and then by left clicking the bonds in the molecule, double bonds will be created.
+Creating Carbon Dioxide:

+Begin drawing the "O-C-O" structure.
+After the structure is drawn, all you need to do is left click on the bonds.
+Left clicking on the bonds will create a double bond (shown below).

 ![][8]